 How to get an old iPhone ready for sale

-Save your data.
 Be sure to get all the data out of your old iPhone.
 A backup to iCloud or iTunes is the most convenient way to sync all the data to your new iPhone.
-But because an iPhone backup is pretty self-contained, I also like to separately make sure my photos are synced to Google Photos or Dropbox, and I also use an app for my Mac called iMazing that also lets me back up text messages, including all the photos and videos people have texted me that I never saved to my Camera Roll.
+But because an iPhone backup is pretty self-contained, you may also want to separately make sure your photos are synced to Google Photos, iCloud Photos, or another cloud storage solution.

 - Tap the My Watch tab.

-- An entry for your watch should appear underneath the search field near the top of the app.
-Tap the entry.
+- An entry for your watch should appear near the top of the app.
+Tap it.

 - Tap Unpair Apple Watch.

-iCloud and iTunes.
-Sign out of your iCloud and iTunes accounts too.
-That’s at the top of the Settings app: Just tap your name, then scroll to the bottom of the next screen and tap Sign Out.
-If you’re switching from an iPhone to an Android phone for some bizarre reason, you also need to degregister your phone number from iMessage, by going to Settings > Messages and turning off the switch labeled iMessage.
+Head to the top of the Settings app: Just tap your name, then scroll to the bottom of the next screen and tap Sign Out.
+If you’re switching from an iPhone to an Android phone for some bizarre reason, you also need to de-register your phone number from iMessage, by going to Settings > Messages and turning off the switch labeled iMessage.

-How to sell your iPhone through a third-party buyback site
+Sell your iPhone online to a buyback site